patientsknowbest/pg_fhir_filter/README.md

 - Implement uniform RLS policies for every resource, which defer to a custom function
 - Implement a custom function which accepts the context information + FHIR resource JSON and approves or denies access.

+To note here: it might be possible to avoid custom functions entirely and implement access control rules in pgplsql. _However_ this might be detrimental to testing.
+In this PoC I am exploring the possibility of re-using oso authorization library and access control rules, since those are logically the same regardless of the enforcement point.
+This should also facilitate testing since unit tests might be written directly against the policy evaluation function rather than requiring a postgresql installation to test on.

 Doing this would permit:
 - higher level components can remain unconcerned and uncomplicated by authorization considerations.
 - arbitrary SQL queries (including user submitted queries) might be executed safely over FHIR tables.